Hamiltonian Monte Carlo: Algorithm

 These equations are to be applied to $\mathbf{x}_n(0)$ and $\mathbf{p}_n(0)$ $L$ times to obtain $\mathbf{x}_n(L\Delta t)$ and $\mathbf{p}_n(L\Delta t)$.

-The leap frog algorithm is an approximate solution to the motion of non-interacting classical particles.
+The leapfrog algorithm is an approximate solution to the motion of non-interacting classical particles.
 If exact, the solution will never change the initial randomly-generated energy distribution, as energy is conserved for each particle in the presence of a classical potential energy field.
 In order to reach a thermodynamic equilibrium distribution, particles must have some sort of interaction with, for example, a surrounding heat bath, so that the entire system can take on different energies with probabilities according to the Boltzmann distribution.

-One way to move the system towards a thermodynamic equilibrium distribution is to change the state of the particles using the Metropolis–Hastings.
-So first, one applies the leap frog step, then a Metropolis-Hastings step.
+One way to move the system towards a thermodynamic equilibrium distribution is to change the state of the particles using the Metropolis–Hastings algorithm.
+So first, one applies the leapfrog step, then a Metropolis-Hastings step.